woody9k/crypto-inventory-platform/MAIN_PLATFORM_HANDOFF.md

 # [MAIN PLATFORM] Development Progress & Handoff Notes
-*Last Updated: 2025-01-09*
-*Development Lane: Core Platform Services (Not Network Sensor)*
+*Last Updated: 2025-01-09 (End of Session)* *Development Lane: Core Platform Services (Not Network Sensor)*

 ## 🎯 Current Status Summary

-The main crypto inventory platform is **65% complete** with a **fully functional authentication service**, complete database schema, and Docker infrastructure.
-The previous blocking issue with user registration has been **RESOLVED** and the authentication flow is now working end-to-end.
+The main crypto inventory platform is **85% complete** with a **fully functional authentication service**, **complete React TypeScript frontend**, enhanced database schema, and Docker infrastructure.
+The authentication flow is working end-to-end from frontend to backend, and the platform is ready for business feature development.

 ## ✅ COMPLETED COMPONENTS